coralogix/protofetch/README.md

 As an example, the following module depends only on A's file `/proto/path/example.proto` but since pruning is enabled and B is flagged as transitive, if the allowed file has any file dependencies it will pull them and its dependencies, recursively.

+IMPORTANT: If you are using the `prune` feature, you must also use the `transitive` feature.
+However, do not use transitive unless you strictly want to pull the transitive dependencies.
+This is a workaround for dependencies that do not define their protofetch file on their repo.

 ```toml
 name = "repository name"
 description = "this is a repository"